irina-sheveliova/CFG-Job-tracker/Project_Homework/Project details.md

 ## Part 2

 ### Design wireframe
-JobFlow website will have 8 pages, the prototype has been created using modern tool 'drawio'.
+JobFlow website will have approximately 8 pages, the prototype has been created using modern tool 'drawio'.
 Detailed diagram is available by the link https://app.diagrams.net/?src=about#Hirina-sheveliova%2FCFG-Job-tracker%2Fproject_hw%2FProject_Homework%2FCFG%20JobFlow%20Diagram.drawio, as well as attached to GitHub repo as .pdf file "CFG JobFlow Diagram.pdf"

 **The flow** is easy and self-explanatory - user opens home page, then he may switch between tabs using Navigation pane to read more about application on "About" and "How It Works" pages.
 He can create an account by clicking "Sign Up" button or log in to existing account using "Log In" button.
 Once logged in user will see the list of job applications he already created and can also create a new entry using "Add New Job" button.
 He can also switch to Account Settings page where it's possible to update profile details, change password and log off using "Log Out" button.